Are you an adviser? Go to Unbiased Pro

 Are financial adviser fees negotiable?

-While some financial advisers may be unwilling to negotiate fees, others may be more open to doing so.
+While some financial advisers may be unwilling to negotiate fees, others may be more flexible.

 First, it’s a good idea to obtain a quote for the costs of the adviser’s support and advice.
 Once you have this, it’s worth comparing it to quotes from other financial advisers.